Breaking Down Barriers: GitLab and Jenkins in Modern DevOps

 GitLab: A Unified DevOps Platform

-GitLab is an all-in-one DevOps platform, offering a comprehensive suite of features under one roof.
+GitLab is an all-in-one DevOps platform, offering many features.
 Here’s a closer look:

 • Built-In CI/CD: GitLab provides an integrated CI/CD pipeline, eliminating the need for third-party plugins or tools.